-The monthly CPUE of endeavour prawn during 2009-2018 was much lower than for the years of highest fishing effort (1991-2003).
-During 1991-2003 the mean endeavour prawn CPUE was highest in March-April, decreased until May, was level until September then decreased to November (Figure 10(b)).
-In contrast, the mean endeavour prawn CPUE for the years 2009-2015 was much lower and relatively constant across the season except for a decline in October-November.
+The monthly CPUE of endeavour prawn during 2016-2020 was much lower than for the years of highest fishing effort (1991-2003).
+During 1991-2003 the mean endeavour prawn CPUE was highest in March-April, decreased until May, was level until September then decreased to November (Figure 12(b)).
+In contrast, the mean endeavour prawn CPUE for the years 2016-2020 is much lower than the 1991-2003 mean, especially during the first half of the season.
+Since 2016 the higher endeavour prawn CPUE tends to occur during June to October.
+The 2019 endeavour prawn CPUE is quite different to 2016-2018 and 2020 with a rapid increase from February to a maximum in April followed by a slow decline that roughly matches the mean for the years 1991-2003.
+This suggests that there was higher recruitment of endeavour prawn during February to April of 2019 than has occurred in the other years post 2015.